Enders Island: History

-Dr. Thomas B. Enders, the son of the president of Aetna Insurance Company, purchased the island from the Sisters of Charity and in 1918 he and his wife Alys VanGilder Enders designed and oversaw the construction of a private estate with a grand main house decorated in Arts and Crafts style.
+In 1910, Dr. Thomas B. Enders, the son of the president of Aetna Insurance Company, purchased the then-uninhabited island from the Daughters of Charity of Saint Vincent de Paul and in 1918 he and his wife Alys VanGilder Enders designed and oversaw the construction of a private estate with a grand main house decorated in Arts and Crafts style.
 The grounds still feature the Enders' imported Italian tiles in the house and garden, and a surrounding wall of large boulders that serves as a windbreak.

-Before her death in 1954, Alys willed the island to the Society of Saint Edmund, requesting that it be used as a retreat and place of spiritual training for priests in the diocese.
+Before her death in 1954, Alys searched for a suitable religious institute to take over the care of her island.
+She approached the Bishop of the Diocese of Norwich, which saw no use of Enders Island but referred her to Father Purtill, Superior General of the Society of Saint Edmund.
+Thus the island was willed, requesting that it be used as a retreat and place of spiritual training for priests in the diocese.
 An independent ministry was established on the island in 2003.